Overview

 A paper on valuing persons

-I argue some actions and attitudes (e.g., such as love, grief, and demands for apology) constitute valuing two people at once, each for their own sake, and do so in a way that suggests that the value of particular persons is in a deep sense interdependent on the value of others particular persons.
+I argue some actions and attitudes (e.g., love, grief, and demands for apology) constitute valuing two people at once, each for their own sake, and do so in a way that suggests that the value of particular persons is in a deep sense interdependent on the value of others particular persons.

 “Dignity’s Demands”